Skip to content

 • Operate with varying levels of autonomy (including human-in-the-loop).

-As part of the Agentic architecture, there is the planning phase of an agent, which has to use up-to-date data to define the best future actions.
-As two examples, AI Agents may predict maintenance needs, adjust operational parameters to prevent downtime, and ensure that energy production meets demand without excess waste.
+AI Agents may predict maintenance needs, adjust operational parameters to prevent downtime, and ensure that energy production meets demand without excess waste.
 In healthcare, AI Agents may analyze genetic data, medical histories, and real-time responses to various treatments.

+Currently, agent frameworks contain some major inhibitors: data preparation and pipeline to build embedding and process semi-structured an unstructured data.
 Agents shouldn't just query a single database; they should participate in an ecosystem where they consume events, perform logic, and republish results for other agents to use.
 We are entering the aget of Event-driven agents.

 Needs